37 Laines (Founder)

 But like every filmmaker, I am a dreamer.
 I dream of thrilling sci-fi, majestic westerns, passionate love, raging adventure, and documenting the quiet moments in-between that make life worth living.
 I strive to tell vibrant stories that thoughtfully stimulate the minds of the viewers, so they are not only entertained, but exposed to thought provoking ideas and diverse subjects that enrich their view of the seen and unseen worlds around them.

-Natasha Mynhier is a director, editor, and cinematographer based in Los Angeles.
+Natasha Mynhier is a director, editor, and cinematographer.
 In 2020 she won a Gold at the Cannes Young Director Awards for her short film In A Beat.

 At 17 years old, Natasha founded 37 Laines, LLC, an entertainment